Wookiee: Culture

 Wookiees have an understanding of Star Wars-universe warfare and fought alongside Republic forces during the Clone Wars.
 Wookiees were betrayed and enslaved shortly after that conflict, as well as on certain occasions during the war by the Separatist Alliance.

-Some Wookiees are sensitive to the Force.
-One such Wookiee is Lowbacca, Chewbacca's nephew, from the book series Young Jedi Knights, although that story is no longer considered canon.
-However, a young Wookiee named Gungi, who appeared in Star Wars: The Clone Wars, was a Jedi youngling.
+Some Wookiees are shown to be sensitive to the Force, including Gungi, who appeared in Star Wars: The Clone Wars, Chewbacca's nephew Lowbacca, and Kelnacca, who appeared in The Acolyte.

-Some Wookiees are also prominent and successful bounty hunters, due to their strength and ferocity.
-One example is Black Krrsantan, a former gladiator and now assassin for hire, though he is considered a dishonorable outcast from Wookiee society.

 Language

 The most common Wookiee language is Shyriiwook.
 However, other dialects used by Wookiees from Kashyyyk are Thykarann and Xaczik.
-Wookiees are capable of understanding Galactic Basic, but generally none are able to speak it because of the structure of Wookiee vocal cords.
+Wookiees are capable of understanding Galactic Basic, but generally none are able to speak it because of the structure of Wookiee vocal tract.
 In the original Star Wars trilogy, it seems that Chewbacca can understand humans.
 His human partner, Han Solo, also shows knowledge of Shyriiwook, or can at least understand Chewbacca; in Solo it is shown that Han does indeed have the ability to speak Shyriiwook at a rudimentary level.
 In the Star Wars expanded universe novels, Chewbacca builds a miniature translator droid ("Em Teedee") for his nephew Lowbacca when he later begins training as a Jedi, to facilitate communications with his fellow students.

 Weapons

-In the Star Wars films, Chewbacca carries a "bowcaster", the traditional weapon developed and used by Wookiees.
-Bowcasters launch quarrels, which are crossbow bolts that through magnetic propulsion appear as elongated blaster bolts due to their velocity.
+In the Star Wars films, Chewbacca carries a "bowcaster," the traditional weapon developed and used by Wookiees.
+Bowcasters launch quarrels, crossbow bolts that through magnetic propulsion appear as elongated blaster bolts due to their velocity.
 The propulsion technique gives the quarrels extremely high stopping power.
 Chewbacca in particular is shown to be an excellent shot, killing a Stormtrooper who was attempting to escape on a speeder bike in Return of the Jedi.
 The spring that powers the bowcaster is extremely hard to pull back; humans are generally incapable of cocking a bowcaster, although Han Solo was seen to do so.